It was supposed to be their marriage week - the flood locked them in a fight to survive

 It was all-on in very short time and he ultimately moved to Hawke’s Bay, where she teaches at a Flaxmere primary school and also cares for her now 20-year-old son, while Matthew works as a truck driver.

-It all led to a “very emotional” day, with yet another touch as, before a gathering of about 80 family and friends, from as far afield as Whangarei and Christchurch, it was her son that gave her war away, stepping-in after the recent passing of her dad.
+It all led to a “very emotional” day, with yet another touch as, before a gathering of about 80 family and friends, from as far afield as Whangarei and Christchurch, it was her son who gave her war away, stepping in after the recent passing of her dad.

 On Monday, as a hint of rain in the Bay sent a moment of traumatic shiver down the spine, she spoke of the day their lives changed more than anyone could have imagined on February 14 last year, when but for a hint of a couple of reception “bars” on the cellphone she doubts she’d be around to tell the tale.